jclark-14/wgups-routing-system/README.md

 ## 🚀 Project Overview

-The **WGUPS Package Delivery Routing System** is a sophisticated, command-line application designed to efficiently manage and optimize parcel deliveries for a simulated logistics scenario at Western Governors University.
-This system employs advanced routing algorithms and detailed constraint handling to ensure timely deliveries, minimal mileage, and seamless operations.
+The **WGUPS Package Delivery Routing System** is a sophisticated command-line application designed to efficiently manage and optimize parcel deliveries for a simulated logistics scenario at WGU.
+This system employs advanced routing algorithms and detailed constraint handling to ensure timely deliveries, minimal mileage, and fully automated package loading, classification, and routing.

 ---